-9.1 SBP2WEB24
+8.1 SBP2WEB24

-1) In a multi-configuration project, select the configuration to send and connect to the relevant controller.

-2) Click on the icon marked in red to download the configuration
+- 1) In a multi-configuration project, select the configuration to send and connect to the relevant controller. - a.
+From the Carpark locator manager window the user has to add a new configuration by clicking on the Add button: a new configuration line will be added